gem/oq-engine/doc/oq-commands.md

 positional arguments:
-  exposure_xml          exposure in XML format vs30_csv              USGS files lon,lat,vs30 with no header
+  exposure_xml          exposure in XML format vs30_csv              csv files with lon,lat,vs30 with no header line

 optional arguments:
   -h, --help            show this help message and exit